gstraube/cythara/README.md

 ## Functionality

-* Supports standard guitar tuning (see https://en.wikipedia.org/wiki/Guitar#Standard)
+* Supports standard guitar and ukulele tuning as well as Drop D guitar tuning
-* Changes background color from red to green to indicate that the string is in tune (with a tolerance of 5 cents)
+* Changes background color from red to green to indicate that the string is in tune (with a tolerance of 10 cents)
 * Displays deviations between -60 and 60 cents

 ## Tests